Encrypted Internet traffic classification using a supervised Spiking Neural Network: Proposed model

 \subsection{Labeling dataset}

 A label is attributed to each csv file according to its traffic category.
-A label is a number giving both the traffic class (Chat, Browsing, File Transfer, Video or VoIP) and the encryption method (Tor, VPN or Unencrypted).
-For instance, label 2 matches with Video over VPN traffic while label 7 matches with File Transfer over Tor traffic.
-Once created, the csv files containing the histograms are distributed between groups of equal size, called batches, that will be used as input data for the neural network training.
+A label is a number giving both the traffic class (Chat, Browsing, File Transfer, Video or VoIP) and the encryption method (Tor, VPN, or Unencrypted).
+For instance, label two matches with Video over VPN traffic while label seven matches with File Transfer over Tor traffic.
+Once created, the csv files containing the histograms are distributed between groups of equal size, called batches, used as input data for the neural network training.
 Thus, the batch size, representing how many histograms each batch contains, is a parameter to be adjusted.
-Increasing it avoids scattering data whereas decreasing it introduces stochasticity which can be beneficial for gradient descent.
+Increasing it avoids scattering data, whereas decreasing it introduces stochasticity, benefiting the gradient descent.
 Moreover, we use a weighted random sampler on our training dataset.
-For each class, a weight is attributed to each file, this weight being inversely proportional to the amount of files of in this class.
+For each class, a weight is attributed to each file, which is inversely proportional to the number of files in this class.
 This allows to balance the batches in the training dataset and therefore to improve the classification performance.\\